p14149650/project/readme.md

 it should resize the images accordingly.

 ## Alignment:
-- The website has taken into consideration a single page website as this allows users to refer to individuals elements and by utilising effects such as smooth control enables users to navigate each page with ease.
+- The website has taken into consideration a single page website that allows users to refer to individual elements and by utilising effects such as smooth scroll between the pages enables users to navigate to each page with ease.

 ## Css Colours:
 - The website aims to give each individual heading and subsections a CSS style with set rules to enable the user